 Martin took her arm, “Don’t worry dear, let me pour you a nice glass of wine.”

 Ugh!
 What am I, a child?

 Had someone given Mr. Rothschild a head’s up?
 Not possible.
-She’d not disclosed the incident to anyone with the exception of Jordan, who pried it out of her last Friday at the Formosa.
+She’d not disclosed the incident to anyone except for Jordan, who pried it out of her last Friday at the Formosa.
 She closed her eyes and her shoulders dropped.
 Of Course, Jordan had no choice, but there was a relief Samantha hadn’t expected.

 She turned into the drive.
-The gated entrance shielded a view of the house with abundant bright fuschia colored bougainvillea blossoms trailing wildly across the wrought iron.
+The gated entrance shielded a view of the house with abundant bright red bougainvillea blossoms trailing across the wrought iron.
 She pushed the button on the gate that opened automatically to reveal a long uphill drive with a view of the exquisite Italian Estate.
-She passed a tennis court on her right, then pulled slowly up toward the grand entrance, a double-doored entry flanked by huge white columns holding up an enormous pilaster.
+She passed a tennis court on her right, then pulled up toward the grand entrance, a double-door entry flanked by huge white columns holding up an enormous pilaster.

 I should have rented a car, she thought when she parked her old Toyota as far from the entrance as possible.

-They were both wearing white, he in his tennis whites, and Samantha dressed for a garden party.
+They both wore white, he in his tennis whites, and Samantha dressed for a garden party.
 He wasn’t wearing tennis shoes, but a pair of orange flip-flops instead, on his pedicured feet.
 She couldn’t help but notice his strong muscled tanned legs.

 She lifted her eyes in awe.
 The entrance was a large circular room of white marble with a huge chandelier high above their heads and a skylight that made it all feel sacred somehow.